htjb/globalemu/README.rst

 Installation
 ------------

-The software can be pip installed from the PYPI repository via (note this currently is not set up but will be shortly!),
+The software can be pip installed from the PYPI repository via,

 .. code:: bash